Password Boss Review 2024: An Underdog Password Management Solution

 Bottom line: Is Password Boss good?

 Password Boss is a solid password manager that offers a straightforward but useful feature set.
 It’s got apps for all the major platforms you might want to use, and the price is very competitive.
+Although there's a lack of synchronicity between the WebApp and the desktop app, either works great if you stick to one.

 Overall, we think Password Boss is best suited for users who want an affordable, no-frills password manager.
 It won’t win any design awards, and it won’t wow with excessive fancy features.
 However, it gets the job done with minimal fuss, and sometimes that’s all you need.
 But if you’re looking for more bells and whistles, consider more of the best password managers.